jotavare/github-actions-overview/README.md

 ## LICENSE

-This project is licensed under the The Unlicense License.
+This project is licensed under The Unlicense License.
 See the [LICENSE](https://github.com/jotavare/github-actions-overview/blob/main/LICENSE) file for details.